 - Anti-bacterial sprays

 Mould eradication kits are the best option you have if you want to leave a clean slate after finishing and they usually include all the products you will need.
 If they are not an option, other products like anti-bacterial sprays and bleach will also help greatly.
-Just be sure to leave a window open while cleaning to avoid the risk of getting any side effect of inhaling too much chlorine gas.
+Just be sure to leave a window open while cleaning to avoid the risk of getting any side effects of inhaling too much chlorine gas.

 Removing the mould